pdf-raku/PDF-raku/README.md

 ## Datatypes and Coercian

-The `PDF::DAO` namespace provides basic data-type classes for the representation and manipulation of PDF Objects.
+The `PDF::DAO` namespace provides roles and classes for the representation and manipulation of PDF objects.

 ```
 use PDF::DAO::Stream;